 - using the home collection service provided by Hera: if the item is not reusable and the customer cannot take it to a drop-off point, they can call the call centre to schedule free bulky waste at-home collection.

-In 2018, these types of waste amounted to 3.2 % of the total waste collected and to 5.4% of separate waste collection, in line with the previous year.
-In Hera Spa’s service area, 108,709 requests were made for the collection of bulky waste, up compared to the previous year (+11.3%).
-Including the waste disposed of at Separate Waste Collection Centres and the waste dumped without notification, over 48,000 tonnes were collected.
-The total quantity was lower than in 2017, mainly due to the lack of the Forlì area, which was no longer served.
-The number of bulky waste collection requests is growing, in line with previous years, due to the greater use of dedicated collection services and a greater number of reports for this type of waste, largely linked to a better usability of the channels to contact Hera and a greater awareness to urban décor matters.
+In 2019, these types of waste amounted to 3.5% of the total waste collected and to 5.8% of separate waste collection, in line with the previous year.
+Improving on the previous year (+18%), 128 thousand bulky waste collection requests were made in Hera Spa’s service area.
+Including the waste disposed of at separate waste collection centres and the waste dumped without notification, over 55,000 tonnes were collected, up compared to 2018.
+The number of bulky waste collection requests increased, in line with previous years, due to greater use of dedicated collection services and a greater number of reports for this type of waste, largely linked to a better usability of the channels to contact Hera and a greater appreciation of the cityscape.

 In 2019, in the Triveneto area, bookings increased for bulky waste at-home collection.
 In Padua, the increase was +16% while in Trieste it was +26%.
 Note that in both areas a dedicated service is provided for the collection of abandoned bulky waste.